Downloadable Communication Boards for Adults in Health Care Settings

 If you are trying to help someone communicate who doesn’t speak English as their primary language, be sure to check this out.
 I was amazed at the languages that are included on these boards.
 Boards are provided in over 50 languages- including Afrikaans, Latvian, Arabic, Mandarin, PolishGreek, Spanish, Vietnames and even Yiddish.
 There are either 4 or 20 images are black and white and per page.
 The downloads are grouped by categories.
 You will need to enter some information in order to access this site.

-Check out these aphasia friendly COVID-19 Communication Resources:
+Check out the aphasia friendly COVID-19 Resources gathered by Aphasia Access

 Letter Board and Topic Board